Carnegie Hall, Room 310

 - International economics or business

-Our faculty has a long tradition of successful mentoring, as evidenced by the fact that our 2010 graduates went on to companies including 3M, Bank of America Merrill Lynch, and Ameriprise; graduate schools including the London School of Economics; and government service including the Federal Reserve Banks of Chicago and St. Louis.
+Our faculty has a long tradition of successful mentoring, as evidenced by the fact that our recent graduates went on to companies including 3M, Bank of America Merrill Lynch, and Ameriprise; graduate schools including the London School of Economics; and government service including the Federal Reserve Banks of Chicago and St. Louis.

 Whether you’re attracted to investment banking in New York or development economics in Kenya, nonprofits or labor economics, econometrics or Adam Smith and Karl Marx, there is a place here for you.
 What are you waiting for?